 Skip to main content

 Great organizations are built on trust.
-When managers don’t have time for leadership, whether that’s due to seeking out new business or keeping up with existing clients, this trust dissipates.
-Employees begin to feel unrecognized, under-valued, and productivity stalls as a result.
+When managers don’t have time for leadership-whether that’s due to seeking out new business or keeping up with existing clients-this trust dissipates.
+Employees begin to feel unrecognized, undervalued, and productivity stalls as a result.
+Leadership and employee trust are deeply connected; without one, the other cannot thrive.

-Think of it this way: empowered individuals are emboldened to take ownership, go the extra mile, and as a result, feel more fulfilled.
-A team of empowered individuals is far more likely to collaborate, act dynamically, and achieve their goals!
+Mentorship at work is a key driver of employee fulfillment and growth.
+Empowered individuals are emboldened to take ownership, go the extra mile, and as a result, feel more fulfilled.
+A team of empowered individuals is far more likely to collaborate, act dynamically, and achieve their goals.

-When managers don’t have the time to empower, enable, and energize their employees?
-All that benefit of hiring unique and talented employees in the first place becomes wasted.
+When managers don’t have the time to empower, enable, and energize their employees, all the benefit of hiring unique and talented employees in the first place becomes wasted.

 Naturally, with success comes more opportunities for success.
 This is sometimes how managers get caught up in a cycle of demanding more and more productivity from their workers without taking the proper time to consider them as people.